redgeoff/munin-master-vagrant/README.md

     $ git clone https://github.com/redgeoff/munin-vagrant.git
     $ cd ubuntu-vagrant
     $ vagrant up
-    $ vagrant ssh
-    Visit munin.dev/munin # Note: you may have to wait 5 mins for munin to run and initialize the files
+    Visit http://munin.dev/munin # Note: you may have to wait 5 mins for munin to run and initialize the files

 Sources: